sethbattin/sethbattin.github.io/posts/craft-journal.md

 The third thing I noticed about this journal was its clasp.
 It was cool and functional and seemed like it "would last a lifetime".
-I don't know if I realized it at the time, but the leather flag is great for holding a pen.
+I don't know if I realized it at the time, but the leather flap is great for holding a pen.

 <time datetime="2023-09-30">Sat Sep 30 2023</time> @ BJ's dining